Compliance Center

 What Goes in the Annual Affidavit

-• Name of supervisor (you), name and age of each child, address, telephone
+• Name of supervisor (you), name and age of each child, address, and telephone number

 • Evidence of immunization or religious/medical/philosophical exemption

-• Evidence of health and medical services required by PA law
+• Evidence of health and medical services required by Pennsylvania law

-• Criminal background certification for all adults in the home
+• Criminal‑offense certification for all adults in the home and any person with legal custody of the child

 "English: The child will develop literacy through daily read-alouds, self-directed reading, and written and oral expression in authentic contexts.
 Arithmetic: The child will engage with number concepts, measurement, and problem-solving through real-life experiences including cooking, building, and financial literacy."

-The supervisor (you), all adults living in the home, and any person with legal custody of the children must certify they have not been convicted of certain criminal offenses within the past 5 years.
-This is a self-certification in the affidavit — not a formal background check submission.
+The supervisor (you), all adults living in the home, and any person with legal custody of the children must certify in the affidavit that they have not been convicted of certain listed criminal offenses within the 5 years before you file.
+This is a self‑certification on the affidavit — you do not submit separate background checks to the district for a home education program.

 📁